 - and a loss or change to your sense of smell or taste

-If you have these symptoms – no matter how mild – you must book a test online or by calling 119, it is important that you do this as soon as possible.
+If you have these symptoms – no matter how mild – you must book a test online or call 119.
+It is important that you do this as soon as possible.

 It’s also important that you and everyone in your household stays at home to self-isolate.